nand2mario/486tang/README.md

 ### What you need
 - Tang Console 138K
 - MicroSD card
-- HDMI display (720p)
+- HDMI display
-- A PC or Mac for the toolbox
+- A PC or Mac for the toolbox app

 ### 1) Download
 Grab the latest release: https://github.com/nand2mario/486tang/releases and unzip it.
 You’ll find: